 Raquel: Not any fictional ones.

-André, it’s amazing how he knew how to land in this world without anyone teaching him how to do it.
+Pedro: André.
+It’s amazing how he knew how to land in this world without anyone teaching him how to do it.

-Cleo and André
+Pedro: Cleo and André.

-Pedro: Lack of sensitivity
+Pedro: Lack of sensitivity.

 Pedro: I don’t regret anything, but I would have liked to have learnt more languages.